Débora Nascimento: Career

-Nascimento began her acting career in film as the protagonist of the short film Cérbero, by director Gastão Coimbra; and on television, in the telenovela Paraíso Tropical, as Elisa.
-Her natural beauty garnered her attention and she earned a role in the North American production of the film The Incredible Hulk.
-In the same year, she was featured in the telenovela, Duas Caras as Andréia Bijou.
+Nascimento began her acting career in film as the protagonist of the short film Cérbero, directed by Gastão Coimbra, and on television in the telenovela Paraíso Tropical, playing the role of Elisa.
+Her natural beauty and screen presence garnered attention, leading to a role in the American production The Incredible Hulk (2008).
+That same year, she appeared in the telenovela Duas Caras as Andréia Bijou.

+Following her early success, Nascimento continued to build a diverse television career, appearing in acclaimed telenovelas such as Caminho das Índias (2009), Flor do Caribe (2013), and Segundo Sol (2018).
+Her performances have been praised for emotional depth and charisma.
+In film, she also starred in works like Cidade Baixa (2005) and Besouro (2009), solidifying her presence in Brazilian audiovisual storytelling.
+Known for her Afro-Brazilian heritage and strong presence, Nascimento has become an advocate for racial equality and representation in the media.

 In 2012, she appeared in the novel Avenida Brasil, playing the character Tessália.
 In 2013, returned to TV as Taís, in the telenovela Flor do Caribe.

 Personal life

 Débora Nascimento was born in Suzano, São Paulo.
-Her mother is of Italian and Native Brazilian origin, her father is of black African origin.
+Her mother is of Italian and Brazilian origin, her father is of similar origin.

 Nascimento was married for 3 years to businessman Arthur Rangel.
 They separated in August 2012.
 Shortly thereafter she began dating castmate from Avenida Brasil, José Loreto.
 They announced their relationship on the show Domingão do Faustão.
 Their daughter, Bella, was born in April 2018.